Avoid the Crowds in Zion National Park With These 11 Helpful Tips

 4. Visit in Late Fall or Winter

 Zion’s peak season is March through November so visiting in the off-peak months is a good way to avoid crowds in Zion National Park.
+January and February (excluding holidays) are especially good because there’s no shuttle service into the canyon and that means you can drive your own vehicle in

 Due to Zion’s close proximity to some big cites, it’s a great weekend destination.
 It’s only logical that that Fridays, Saturdays and Sunday will be busier than other days.
 Especially during peak travel seasons of spring and summer.